-Radio Ferrymead was established as a working exhibit of a broadcast station based on an era when the AM band was the only form of radio available.
+Radio Ferrymead has been established as a working exhibit of a broadcast station based on an era when the AM band was the only form of radio available.
 It is the only station in Christchurch that plays vinyl and 78 rpm recordings.
-It is estimated that Radio Ferrymead broadcasts to a listening audience of around 16,000 across Canterbury.
+It is estimated that Radio Ferrymead broadcasts to a listening audience of around 18,000 across Christchurch and Canterbury.

 The other display areas are equally as interesting.
 On entering the main entrance foyer, visitors can view the announcer in the studio or look opposite to an old style radio studio.
 Through the open doorway is the Museum of Sound and Radio featuring displays of radios from the 1930’s to the 1970’s.
 Further through the museum is the collection of radio broadcasting equipment from radio stations around the country.